My Rules

 I operate a No-Spin Zone.

 IMHO, Conventional Wisdom is neither conventional, nor is it wisdom, and Common Sense is rarely Common Practice.
 If leaders in our industry are more interested in protecting Status Quo, than in taking the hard road, I will not hesitate to stand up and take the unpopular stance.
+I have an edge.

 Rule of Fun